chirpley/docs/docs/source/asbrand.rst

 The shown cards under "Set Content", "Content Set" and "Invited" represent matching influencers which might perform the services for you.
-The number and type of the shown influencers is roughtly based on the budget available for that particular service.
+The number and type of the shown influencers is roughly based on the budget available for that particular service.
 The final number of influencers accepting your deal might vary due to the value of each influencer.